shinyappstore/NormalityAssessment/cran-comments.md

 - R-hub fedora-clang-devel (r-devel)

 ## R CMD check results
-> On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
-NOTE
+> On windows-x86_64-devel (r-devel)
-  Maintainer: 'Christopher Casement <casementc@gmail.com>'

-  The one NOTE is due to the package being a new submission.
+  checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+    'lastMiKTeXException'

+  I believe the NOTE is specific to my machine.

 0 errors √ | 0 warnings √ | 1 note x